Music production

 Latency that breaks the groove

-RDP and Chrome Remote Desktop quote "audio latency" in the hundreds of milliseconds.
-Press play; the bass arrives a beat late; the snare floats off the grid.
-The session is unmixable.
-Remio's audio path is sub-25ms round-trip on LAN — close enough to direct monitoring that you can hear when a kick is sitting on the downbeat or behind it.
+RDP and Chrome Remote Desktop quote audio latency in the hundreds of milliseconds — the bass lands a beat late, the snare floats off the grid.
+Remio's audio path is sub-25 ms round-trip on LAN, close enough to direct monitoring to hear whether a kick sits on the downbeat.

 Drift that ruins a long mix

-Most remote audio paths use software clocks that drift from the host's hardware clock.
-Over a 3-hour mix session, drift accumulates — the streamed picture and the streamed audio fall out of sync, automation looks wrong, mute points appear in the wrong bar.
-Remio shares the hardware clock between video and audio; drift over a session is sub-frame.
+Software clocks drift from the host's hardware clock — over a 3-hour mix, automation looks wrong and mute points land in the wrong bar.
+Remio shares the hardware clock between video and audio, so drift over a session is sub-frame.

-Office remote tools resample 48kHz host audio to whatever the OS thinks the client wants — often 44.1 or 32kHz.
-The cymbals lose air.
-Reverb tails go dull.
-Remio passes 48kHz straight through, then lets the client's hardware DAC do the analog conversion.
-The streamed monitor mix sounds like the studio monitors do.
+Office tools resample 48 kHz down to whatever the OS wants — cymbals lose air, reverb tails go dull.
+Remio passes 48 kHz straight through, then lets the client's DAC do the analog conversion.
+The monitor mix sounds like the studio monitors do.

 MIDI that gets dropped